-The Academy's Designated Safeguarding Lead (and any deputies) should be aware of local procedures for making a referral to Prevent.
-As a Channel partner, the school or college will be asked to attend a Channel panel to discuss the individual referred to determine whether they are vulnerable to being drawn into terrorism and consider the appropriate support required.
+The Schools Designated Safeguarding Lead (deputy) should be aware of local procedures for making a referral to Prevent.
+As a Channel partner, the school or college will be asked to attend a Channel panel to discuss the individual referred to determine whether they are susceptible and at risk to being drawn into terrorism and consider the appropriate support required.